LEON-gittech/claude-history/README.md

 `--resume --fork-session` or press `Ctrl+F` in the TUI.
 This passes `--fork-session` to the `claude` command.

-When forking from `--global` mode and the conversation belongs to a different project than your current working directory, the session files are copied to your CWD's project directory first, then resumed there — so the fork lives in your current project.
+When forking a conversation from a different project than your current working directory, the session files are copied to your CWD's project directory first, then resumed there — so the fork lives in your current project.

 You can configure default arguments to pass to the `claude` command every time you resume a conversation.
 This is useful if you typically run Claude with